 How this Strawberry & Peach Jam came about!

-As a passionate jam maker I love the summer months as they offer up a so many glorious fruits.
+As a passionate jam maker, I love the summer months as they offer up so much glorious fruit.

 When I got home I saw the peaches in my fruit bowl and thought “Bingo, Strawberry & Peach Jam”.